jstacoder/flask-angular-blog/README.md

-a fun little blog with a Flask backend and AngularJs frontend. try out the [demo app](https://phlaskr.herokuapp.com) on heroku
+a fun little blog with a Flask backend and AngularJs frontend. try out the [demo app](https://phlaskr.herokuapp.com) on heroku or create your own with the one click deploy button [here](https://github.com/jstacoder/flask-angular-blog-example)

 ####TravisCI Build Status
 ---